Global Funding for Students

 A directory of funding sources for global engagement for Tufts students.
 If you know of an internal funding source that you would like added to this list, please contact us.

-The Global Research Assistant Program (GRAP) provides the opportunity for Tufts undergraduate students to work with Tufts faculty members on international research and impact projects for a minimum of eight weeks during the summer.
+The Global Research Assistant Program (GRAP) provides the opportunity for Tufts students to work with Tufts faculty members on international research and impact projects for a minimum of eight weeks during the summer.
 Application deadline is typically in February.

 The Anne E. Borghesani Memorial Prize is an incentive award that enables the recipient(s) to undertake a research project, internship, volunteer activity, or plan of study in any field involving international issues.
 Application deadline is typically in February.